seifert/cdatastructs/README.rst

     >>> from my_c_extension import calculate_data

-	# Create instance of the Int2Int, it will be mapping from ID
+    # Create instance of the Int2Int - mapping from ID
     # to position in array
     >>> id2index = Int2Int()

-    # Instance of the id2index is mapping, so you can use it same as dict
+    # Fill id2index, it is mapping, so you can use it same as dict
     >>> id2index[72351277] = 0
     >>> id2index[98092127498] = 1
     >>> id2index[126987499] = 2